Tenancy deposit schemes

 My deposit is not registered

-If you have paid a deposit and your landlord doesn't register it within 30 working days and provide you with the details above, then you can apply to the sheriff court, via a summary application, and the court can order the landlord to pay you up to three times the amount of the deposit paid.
+If you have paid a deposit and your landlord doesn't register it within 30 working days and provide you with the details above, then you can apply to the First-tier Tribunal for Scotland Housing and Property Chamber and the tribunal can order the landlord to pay you up to three times the amount of the deposit paid.
 You can do this up to three months after the tenancy has ended.

-If you apply to the sheriff court during the term of your tenancy then the court can also make the landlord adhere to the tenancy deposit regulations.
+If you apply to the tribunal during the term of your tenancy then the tribunal can also make the landlord adhere to the tenancy deposit regulations.